Defining polymodes always starts with defining (or reusing) a hostmode and one or more innermodes.

 major mode cannot be identified.
 When this variable is nil (the default) either

-a host mode or a special poly-fallback-mode
+a host mode or a special poly-fallback-mode is installed.
+Which mode is

-installed depends on the value of :mode
+installed depends on the value of :mode slot of the innermode configuration

 object.